 Dehydration headaches can range from mild to as severe as a migraine.
 When you are dehydrated, your brain can shrink slightly and pull away from the skull.
 This causes pain, resulting in a headache.
 Once hydrated, the brain goes back to its normal size, and the headache subsides.

 Studies have shown that dehydration causes fatigue and decreased performance during exercise.
 You don’t have to be exercising for dehydration to zap your energy level.
 Mild dehydration has also been linked to fatigue and sleepiness during normal daily activities.

 Loss of fluid and sodium through sweat can cause the muscles to contract or spasm.
 To prevent muscle cramping, drink enough fluid.
 Generally, the sodium in your food is enough, but if you know you are going to have an active day in the heat, drinking a sports drink may help.

 Dehydration can cause a drop in blood pressure, which may make you feel dizzy or light-headed.
 When you are dehydrated, your blood volume decreases, which lowers pressure on the artery walls.
 This can result in low blood pressure.

 Your skin cells need water to function properly.
 Skin turgor is the skin’s ability to change shape and return to normal.
-Dehydration causes your skin to lose its turgor, or elasticity.
+Dehydration causes your skin to lose its turgor or elasticity.
 When well-hydrated skin is pinched, it should return to its normal shape immediately.
-If it does not, it is a sign that you are dehydrated.
+If it does not, it is a sign that you need more water.